Phonicmas/Warhammer40kGenesAndPsycasts/README.md

 2. imperium faction quests not showing up properly for some?
 3. fix factions, chaos to properly raid and imperium to properly show?
 4. Patch for immortals mod when person is afflitced with nurgles rot
+5. Marines called using favor doesnt have the correct xenotype

 ## Genes
 First 19 gene-seed have a complexity of 2, all 3 primaris have a complexity of 4 and requires 1 archite capsule.